Klaus Bruengel

 Klaus Bruengel (born in October 1949 in Holzwickede) is a German Composer and bass player.

-Noteworthy are his 46 musical representations of the characters and places in Homer's epic Odyssey, summarized in the Odyssey Suite 2014 he composed the ballet suite In Monets Garden.
+Noteworthy are his 46 musical representations of the characters and places in Homer's epic Odyssey, summarized in the Odyssey Suite.
+In 2014, he composed the ballet suite In Monets Garden.

 Life

 Bruengel studied music at the Hochschule für Musik Detmold and educational science at the University of Münster.
 He made a name for himself as composer, bassist and music-arranger with the "Kurt Weil Orchestra" in Sweden and Switzerland, and also as a member of the jazz rock band Time in Space.
 There followed a number of years as session musician and musical arranger at the WDR (German radio/TV station).

 He collaborated with Schauspielhaus Bochum, there he played in Saint Joan of the Stockyards by Bertolt Brecht, The Cherry Orchard by Anton Pavlovich Chekhov, The Bat by Johann Strauss II, Bruengel also worked as a bassist with artists like Markus Stockhausen, Herbert Grönemeyer, Jon Eardley and Jimmy Smith.
 He composed the Musical "Meeresleuchten".
 His Pseudonym is Nicola de Brun.

-2002 he had his own Orchestra and played for the Unicef with Kevin Tarte and Afsaneh Sadeghi.
+In 2002, he had his own Orchestra and played for the Unicef with Kevin Tarte and Afsaneh Sadeghi.